pcmillerAcme/docs/index.md

 Please note that access to the full service requires a business contract with ACME.
 The example workflows in this document can still be used, but without a contract the responses will be capped to only be useful in a 'demo' mode.

+The vast majority of API calls made availabe here can be experimented with by anyone with a browser, just try the links or cut and paste them to create your test codes!

 Please contact sales@acme.codes for interest in unlimited near real time animated QR code generation.

 'QR Code' is a registered trademark of DENSO WAVE INCORPORATED